The Ultimate Japan Bucket List: 30 Unmissable Experiences

 Whether you visit as a day trip from Tokyo or spend a few days exploring the delightful Fuji Five Lakes region, make sure to add this one to your Japan bucket list!

-Wander Through Fushimi Inari’s Thousands of Torii Gates
+Wander Through Thousands of Torii Gates at Fushimi Inari

 On my very first trip to Japan in 2013, we visited this famous shrine which is now considered one of the most iconic attractions in Japan.

 On this first visit, we only made it about halfway up before turning around.
-So, on our most recent visit in 2023, we were determined to make it all the way up!
+So, on our last visit in 2023, we were determined to make it all the way up!

 I highly recommend continuing past the well-photographed first cluster of torii gates.